ArtaFP/Python-gui/README.md

 # Python-gui
-this is a gui with python only for educational purposes.
+this is an example of a gui made with python.